assaydepot/trialinsights_api_v1/README.md

 ```
 A request that produces no results will return a statusCode 200 but will have an empty array in the `data` property of the response object and -1 `recordsTotal`.

-The server will response with error response a statusCode >= 400 and a JSON object with `error` and `message` properties if the request was issued impropertly.
+The server will respond with error response a statusCode >= 400 and a JSON object with `error` and `message` properties if the request was issued impropertly.
 ```
 // Example error response:
 {error: 'failed', message:'Request denied.'}